Start your admissions process online today.

 Taking the step to finding professional support for anxiety might feel daunting, yet it can also be empowering.
 It shows that you have decided to prioritize your health and get the care that you deserve to feel better.

 Psychotherapy: Talk therapy for anxiety, such as cognitive behavioral therapy (CBT), can help people change unhelpful thoughts, feelings, and behaviors that may be fueling anxiety.
-Therapy can be attended in different formats, such as through a therapy group, individual therapy, face-to-face sessions, or online options.- Medications: Antidepressants or anti-anxiety medications may be prescribed to bring relief from symptoms.
+Therapy can be attended in different formats, such as through a therapy group, individual therapy, face-to-face sessions, or online options.

 If anxiety feels too overwhelming to manage in daily life, a residential program can provide a higher level of support.
 An inpatient setting provides 24/7 care in a safe, nurturing environment, offering therapy, medication management, holistic treatments, and activities designed to support your recovery journey.
 It is a space where you can focus fully on healing, without the daily stress and responsibilities you may normally face at home.